Sales process: A roadmap to better sales performance

 6. Get more qualified leads.

 Adopting a clearly defined sales process will help your sales team to tackle its biggest pain – filter out low-potential leads and identify the prospects with biggest likelihood to purchase.
-Making your sales cycle shorter and more targeted, a sales process helps your sales team to maximize their efforts with quality leads.

 7. Improve forecasting and revenue.